-The CAP/American College of Medical Genetics Cytogenetics Resource Committee has criteria in which cases are evaluated before they are used in a CY Survey.
+The CAP/American College of Medical Genetics and Genomics (ACMG) Cytogenetics Committee has developed criteria to evaluate cases for use in a CY Survey.

-If a case is chosen to be used in a CY Survey, the submitting laboratory will be reimbursed $200.00 for each case and will be acknowledged at the end of the Survey year in which the images were used.
+If a case is chosen for use in a CY Survey, the submitting laboratory will be reimbursed $200.00 for each case.

 - Select cases that are technically good examples of abnormalities a cytogenetics laboratory might reasonably expect to encounter.

-- Complete the Clinical Information Form. (link to form - we need to get the form) The form requires information about the case history and laboratory contact person.
+- Complete the Clinical Information Form.
+The form requires information about the case history and laboratory contact person.

 - Unenhanced/raw metaphase

-- Preferably 96 dpi measuring 8 x 6 TIFF images
+- Must be at least 96 dpi measuring 8 x 6 TIFF images.
+JPEG images cannot be submitted.

 - No red boundary lines